testcontainers/workshop/steps/step4.md

-# Your first Testcontainers integration
+# Your first Testcontainers integration test

-From Testcontainers website, we learn that there is a simply way of running different supported JDBC databases with Docker:
+From the Testcontainers website, we learn that there is a simply way of running different supported JDBC databases with Docker:
 https://www.testcontainers.org/usage/database_containers.html

-Especially interesting part is JDBC-url based containers:
+An especially interesting part are JDBC-URL based containers:
 https://www.testcontainers.org/usage/database_containers.html#jdbc-url

-It means that starting using Testcontainers in our project (once we add a dependency) is as simple as changing a few properties in Spring Boot:
+It means that starting to use Testcontainers in our project (once we add a dependency) is as simple as changing a few properties in Spring Boot:
 ```java
 @SpringBootTest(webEnvironment = WebEnvironment.RANDOM_PORT, properties = {
  "spring.datasource.url=jdbc:tc:postgresql:10-alpine://testcontainers/workshop",